‘Big Brother’ Star Lisa Appleton Takes A Page From Emily Ratajkowski’s Book

 “I’ve had a few toy boys, I attract them in all in,” she continued.
 “I think they like the older, experienced women who can put them in their place.”

-Lisa then continued saying that she would only date the men if they were rich.
+Lisa then continued saying that she would only date them if they are rich.
 She, however, would not date an older man.

 “They wouldn’t be able to keep up with me,” she cheekily said.

 The British personality was just spotted walking around in her underwear prior to her recent sighting in Amsterdam.
-Just a few days ago, she was spotted walking her friend’s dog in north London in nothing but black lingerie, reports The Mirror.
+Just a few days ago, she was spotted walking her friend’s dog in north London in nothing but black lingerie, reports the Mirror.
 Appleton didn’t care if it was freezing outside or if anyone saw her in her underwear.

 This time around, she certainly seemed to be channeling Emily Ratajkowski, who was spotted wearing a similar ensemble earlier this month for a high fashion photo shoot, according to the tabloid.
 Lisa wore a black lace bra and black high-waisted underwear with black peep-toe shoes.
 She topped off her barely-there look with a bumpit hairstyle.